abhishek-choudharys/PokemonGAN/README.md

 run [name of the file].py
 ```

-I'll be adding the saved model checkpoints and results soon.
+I'll be adding the saved model checkpoints and results soon...